-We are committed to optimising a student’s educational outcomes by providing a Pasifika culturally responsive environment, dynamic academic mentoring and pastoral care models that support and nurture the learning needs of our Pasifika youth of Aotearoa New Zealand, in particular within the Auckland context.
+We are committed to optimizing a student’s educational outcomes by providing a Pasifika culturally responsive environment, dynamic academic mentoring and pastoral care models that support and nurture the learning needs of our Pasifika youth.

 These models complement the work of PASS’s qualified teachers, who have experience and expertise in teaching Pasifika students with a passion and an affinity for empowering Pasifika students’ through education.